ranjitshanker/iress_challenge/README.md

 -------------------------
 Features
 -------------------------
-Ignores empty input comands,
+1. Ignores empty input comands.
-If typo commands has to be ignored, need to uncomment 2 lines in command.py Use of config.ini to check for valid positions, movements and coordinates.
+2. If typo commands has to be ignored, need to uncomment 2 lines in command.py
+3. Use of config.ini to check for valid positions, movements and coordinates.
 Can be used to add more commands and constraints.
 -------------------------
 Setup and Execution
 -------------------------